-Proteus is very famous software among electrical, electronics and computer engineering students.
-Many students worldwide use proteus for electrical engineering project and microcontroller based projects.
-In this article I am going to present you proteus tutorials.
+Proteus is very popular among electrical, electronics, and computer engineering students.
+Many students worldwide use Proteus for electrical engineering projects and microcontroller-based projects.
+In this article, we are going to look at proteus tutorials.
 These are video tutorials on Proteus.
-Because according to latest research people learn fast with video lectures than reading.
-That’s why I have made these video tutorials for those who want to learn a very famous software Proteus.
-It is very famous software in electrical, electronics, computer and telecom engineering students for simulation of electrical, electronics and microcontrollers based circuits.
+Because, according to the latest research, people learn faster with video lectures than reading.
+That’s why I have made these video tutorials for those who want to learn about the very famous software Proteus.
+It is a very famous software used by electrical, electronics, computer, and telecom engineering students for the simulation of electrical, electronics, and microcontroller-based circuits.

-Proteus is a simulation software for electric circuits provided by Labcenter electronics.
-Proteus provides thee type of platforms for simulation and designing of electric circuits.
-Main platform of Proteus is intelligent schematic input system (ISIS).
-ISIS is used for simulation of electrical, electronics, embedded system and microcontrollers based circuits.
-Proteus VSM is complete software to learn microcontrollers.
-Because it have built in libraries of many series of microcontrollers like microchip, ARM, AVR and 8051 etc. Latest version of Proteus also contain built in compiler to write code for these microcontrollers.
-Proteus lastest version include following interactive features for simulation of microcontrollers based circuits:
+Proteus is a simulation software for electric circuits provided by Labcenter Electronics.
+Proteus provides these types of platforms for the simulation and design of electric circuits.
+The main platform of Proteus is the intelligent schematic input system (ISIS).
+ISIS is used for simulation of electrical, electronic, embedded system, and microcontroller-based circuits.
+Proteus VSM is complete software for learning microcontrollers.
+Because it has built-in libraries for many series of microcontrollers like Microchip, ARM, AVR, 8051, etc. The latest version of Proteus also contains a built-in compiler to write code for these microcontrollers.
+Proteus latest version includes the following interactive features for the simulation of microcontroller-based circuits:

 - Libraries of many microcontrollers

-- Many peripheral modules like LED, LCD, Keypad, graphic LCD displays, RS232 terminal , switches, push buttons, motors, LEDs, and lamps etc.
+- Many peripheral modules like LEDs, LCDs, keypads, graphic LCD displays, RS232 terminals, switches, push buttons, motors, LEDs, lamps, etc.

 - SPICE components